 GIA is the foremost authority in the diamond industry worldwide and is considered unbiased.
 It can be difficult to find GIA certified diamonds less than 0.20 carat, but buying a GIA certified natural diamond engagement ring is one way to ensure that you know exactly what you’re buying.
 It can be very ambiguous how synthetics are categorized or described.

-Identifying Natural and Nonnatural Diamonds
+Identifying Natural and Lab Diamonds

-At With Clarity, we only use natural diamonds, which are tested by GIA-trained graduate gemologists.
+At With Clarity, we use natural diamonds, which are tested by GIA-trained graduate gemologists.
 We use equipment that is calibrated and measured to successfully differentiate between natural and nonnatural diamonds.
 Our diamonds come with GIA certificates as further verification of authenticity.